CodeMC/Documentation/docs/jenkins/deploy.md

 ----
 ## Configure Maven/Gradle
-After you've setup your Jenkins Project properly can you now move on to your `pom.xml`, `build.gradle` or `build.gradle.kts` file, to configure the publishing for it.
+After you've setup your Jenkins Project properly can you now continue to add the right information into your `pom.xml`, `build.gradle` or `build.gradle.kts` file.

-## Maven
-After you've setup your Jenkins Project properly can you now continue to configure your Maven project.

-In your Project's `pom.xml` can you add the following info:

 !!! info "File Setup"
     === ":brands-maven: pom.xml"